zg2pro/spring-rest-basis/README.md

 [![codecov](https://codecov.io/gh/zg2pro/spring-rest-basis/branch/master/graph/badge.svg)](https://codecov.io/gh/zg2pro/spring-rest-basis/branch/master)
 [![BCH compliance](https://bettercodehub.com/edge/badge/zg2pro/spring-rest-basis?branch=master)](https://bettercodehub.com/)

-utility configuration of spring's RestTemplate when implementing a Restful infrastructure, includes goodies for ssl, auto-translation of variables from java to json, logging, exceptions serialization
+utility configuration of spring's RestTemplate when implementing a Restful infrastructure, auto-translation of variables from java to json, logging, exceptions serialization

+An extension of this library "spring-rest-basis-ssl" includes goodies for ssl.

 :book: __![Consult the wiki](https://github.com/zg2pro/spring-rest-basis/wiki)__ for more information on how to use